How To Move to a New MacBook Pro

 Occasional (and at great cost) we have to move from one generation of computer hardware to another.

-This webpage tries to collect together my experience in moving from an "old"
+This webpage tries to collect together my experience in moving from an "old" MacBook Pro to a new one.

-new laptop is/was a 14" MacBook Pro M1Pro, 16GB/1TBSSD, QWERTZ keyboard, silver, bought in December 2021 (see tech spec).
+My new laptop is/was a 14" MacBook Pro M1Pro, 16GB/1TBSSD, QWERTZ keyboard, silver, bought in December 2021 (see tech spec).
 This is the 5th-generation model, often called the "Apple Silicon" model because it is equipped with the new M1 Pro chips.
 Check the Apple add for the new MacBook Pro's.

-old laptop was a 13" MacBook Pro 2.4GHz, 8GB/512GBSSD, QWERTZ keyboard, silver, bought in early December 2019.
+The old laptop was a 13" MacBook Pro 2.4GHz, 8GB/512GBSSD, QWERTZ keyboard, silver, bought in early December 2019.
 This was the 4th-generation "Touch Bar" model.

 So we moved from the 4th-generation to the 5th-generation of MacBook Pro.